 Their Appreciation at Work training resources have been used by numerous corporations, medical facilities, schools, non-profit organizations, and government agencies, over 725 colleges and universities, and in over 60 countries.

-Dr. White graduated Magna Cum Laude from Wheaton College, earned his Masters of Counseling from Arizona State University, and received his Ph.D. in Counseling Psychology from Georgia State University, where he received the Outstanding Doctoral Student award during his final year of study.
+Dr. White graduated Magna Cum Laude from Wheaton College with a major in Christian Education, earned his Masters of Counseling from Arizona State University, and received his Ph.D. in Counseling Psychology from Georgia State University, where he received the “Outstanding Doctoral Student” award during his final year of study.

 He has been married for over 39 years and is the father of four adult children.
 Dr. White enjoys fishing, watching college sports and playing with his five grandchildren.

 Although 90% of companies have some type of employee recognition activities, employees still report high levels of not feeling valued.
 Discover the difference between “going through the motions” recognition and authentic appreciation.
 Learn the 5 Languages of Appreciation and how to use them practically in everyday work life.
 Empower your staff by giving them practical tools to encourage colleagues in the ways that are meaningful to each individual, and create a positive workplace culture in the process!

 In spite of the efforts made through employee recognition programs, many workplaces continue to have departments that struggle with poor morale.
 In some settings, cynicism and negativity continue to grow.
 With limited financial resources available, supervisors are frustrated, not knowing how to support and encourage their staff.
 Utilizing humor, real-life stories, and videos, Dr. White will share the core conditions for individuals to truly feel appreciated and give practical tools that will empower you to encourage your staff in the ways that are meaningful to each individual.